DanWahlin/AspNetCorePostgreSQLDockerApp/README.md

 1. Install `Docker for Mac` or `Docker for Windows` (or Docker Toolbox: http://docker.com/toolbox if you have to)

-1. Navigate to `src/AspNetCorePostgreSQLDockerApp` in a console window
+1. Navigate to the `AspNetCorePostgreSQLDockerApp` subfolder in a console window

-1. Install Node on your local system and run the following commands in a command window:

-    `npm install`

-    `npm run tsc:w`

 1. Open a separate command prompt window.